RoundRonin/TCP_Server_Client/README.md

 After building the app you can start the server and specify some parameters.

+## Server

-To start the server use
+To start the server use:

 ```sh
 ./Tcp_Server